JHOproject/CodePractice/CodeWar/01-Disemvowel_Trolls.md

-# Task:Disemvowel Trolls
-Trolls are attacking your comment section!
+# Task:Trolls are attacking your comment section!

 A common way to deal with this situation is to remove all of the vowels from the trolls' comments, neutralizing the threat.